nsrau/azure-docs.it-it/articles/vs-azure-tools-docker-edit-and-refresh.md

 <properties
-   pageTitle="Debug di applicazioni in un contenitore Docker locale | Microsoft Azure" description="Informazioni su come modificare un'app in esecuzione in un contenitore Docker locale, aggiornare il contenitore tramite la funzionalità di modifica e aggiornamento e impostare i punti di interruzione del debug" services="azure-container-service" documentationCenter="na" authors="mlearned" manager="douge" editor="" />
+   pageTitle="Debugging apps in a local Docker container | Microsoft Azure" description="Learn how to modify an app that is running in a local Docker container, refresh the container via Edit and Refresh and set debugging breakpoints" services="azure-container-service" documentationCenter="na" authors="mlearned" manager="douge" editor="" />
 <tags
    ms.service="multiple"
    ms.devlang="dotnet"